*This post may contain affiliate links. Read more »

 Toasted sesame oil imparts a distinctive nutty aroma and flavor to the eggplant.
 If you don't have toasted sesame oil, regular sesame oil, or even other cooking oils such as olive oil or canola oil can be used as a substitute.

-📖 Making perfect miso glazed aubergine
+📖 Making perfect miso glazed eggplant

 Hold onto my hand.
 Together, dressed as eggplants with arms and legs in giant foam costumes, we will conquer the miso-glazed galaxy together! …or you can follow along with the easy-to-print recipe card towards the bottom of this page.